hedgehog1833/obsidian-timetracker/README.md

 The print format `Time: ${hours}h ${minutes}m ${seconds}s` will result in `Time: 1h 10m 1s` being pasted for a stopwatch
 value of `01:10:01` with trimming parameter active.

-### Miscellaneous
+### Persistence

-When closing the desktop app the stopwatch's value will be saved and restored on the next start.
+When closing the app the stopwatch's value can be saved and restored on the next application start.
+When activated, saving the value takes place once every 60 seconds.
+Timers for desktop and mobile app are kept separately.
-This does not apply to mobile devices.